 BS5534, the code of practice for slating and tiling.

-The standard of roofing has been of key importance to home builders and the roofing industry as a whole.
-Traditional methods of roofing have evolved and codes of practice have been introduced like BS5534 that sets the standards for fixings to slates and tiles.
-While the standard is not the law it is highly recommended to achieve a long-lasting install, compliant to all manufacturers specifications.
-If your roof installation comes short of these standards then you will find most manufacturers will void their warranties.
+The standard of roofing has been of key importance to home builders and the roofing industry as a whole, including refurbishment works.
+Traditional methods of roofing have evolved, and codes of practice have been introduced, like BS 5534:2014+A2:2018, which sets the standards for fixings to slates and tiles.
+While the standard is not the law, it is highly recommended to achieve a long-lasting installation and to be compliant with all manufacturers’ specifications.
+If your roof installation comes short of these standards, then you will find most manufacturers will void their warranties.
 Local Authority Building Control (LABC) may also ask for proof of the use of BS5534 when signing off your installation, a requirement when remedial works of more than 50% of the covering are being undertaken.

-Here we look at the standards outlined for the contractor, also points for you to ask your contractor when quoting for any works.
-A contractor that isn’t familiar with the standards could be completing work that could leave you heavily out of pocket if problems were to arise.
+Here we look at the standards outlined for the contractors, and also points for you to ask your roofing contractor when quoting for any works.
+A contractor that isn’t familiar with, or complying with the standards could leave you vulnerable, with any defects landing you heavily out of pocket, if problems were to arise.

 What is a British Standard?

-These standards are technical specifications or practices set out by BSI on a process carried out when supplying a service.
+These standards are technical specifications or practices set out by BSI for a process carried out when supplying a service.
 Manufacturers, housebuilders and many other construction companies or accreditations will expect these to be used when installing one of their products or completing work within their own work quality specifications.
 The use of the recommendations under BSI can also be used when disputing workmanship in court.
 These standards are continuously reviewed to make sure they are still fit for purpose.
+Completing work to a British Standard ensures that the workmanship follows industry best practice at the time of installation.

 What is BS5534?

-This is the minimum standard code of practice for installing slate and tile products.
-The standards give clarity to the methods that should be used to fix products depending on the type of product and the geographical location of the installation.
-Most manufacturers now offer a service to outline the minimum fixing specification for their products and are based on location.
-The installer should however take into consideration that this is a minimum recommendation and should make their own professional judgement on whether these recommendations need to be bolstered.
+This is the minimum standard ‘code of practice’ for installing slate and tile products.
+The standard gives clarity to the methods that should be used to fix products depending on the type of product used and the geographical location of the installation.
+Most manufacturers now offer a service to outline the minimum fixing specification for their products, which is based on location.
+The installer should, however, take into consideration that this is a minimum recommendation and should make their own professional judgment on whether these recommendations need to be bolstered.
+This is where a competent roofing contractor would prove their worth.
+The standard also delves into requirements for underlays (roofing membranes), battens, ventilation and other ancillary systems.

 Fixing specifications for slates or tiles

-BS5534 have also added the horizontal laps of the roof underlay should be taped or fly battened.
-The primary purpose of a roofing underlay is to reduce the wind load acting on the roof tiles or slates, fixing with just clout nails are no longer suitable as air pressure in the roof can cause this overlap to ‘balloon’ causing the tiles above to be kicked out or damaged.
+BS5534 have also added that the horizontal laps of the roof underlay should be taped or battened (fly battened).
+The primary purpose of a roofing underlay is to reduce the wind load acting on the roof tiles or slates.
+Fixing with just clout nails is no longer suitable as air pressure in the roof can cause this overlap to ‘balloon’, causing the tiles above to be kicked out or damaged.

-As slate is generally double fixed most already comply with BS554 standards.
-Additional fixings should be made when using slate and half etc.
+As slate is generally double fixed, most already comply with BS554 standards.
+Additional fixings should be made when using slate and half, etc, but it is used for the management of condensation and moisture.

 Figure 1.
 Ridge tiles without mechanical fixings that have become dangerously loose